 - Bathrooms are cleaned deeply and deodorized prior to home viewings

 - Windows are clean and free of smudges

 - Power-wash the façade of your home, if applicable

 - Add accent pieces to living rooms, bedrooms, and offices

 - Depersonalize the home by removing family photos

 - Remove any art that wouldn’t appeal to a mass audience

 - Remove pet items and eliminate any pet odors

-This is by no means an exhaustive checklist, but it should help you think about all the areas of your home you will need to prepare when getting ready to sell.
-Lean on your home stager and follow their advice to make sure everything is accounted for when it comes time to stage.
+This is by no means an exhaustive list of to dos, but it should help you think about all the areas of your home you will need to prepare when getting ready to sell.

 Bottom Line Regarding Home Stagers